 Post-traumatic stress disorder is impacting more Americans than ever.
 In fact, PTSD United says that 24.4 million adults are suffering right now.
 This serious mental illness makes daily life very difficult.
 Specifically, it causes scary flashbacks, dreams, and visions that leave people shaken.
 Over time, individuals with PTSD become increasingly depressed by haunting memories.
-Thus, it’s important to know how to help someone with PTSD.
+Thus, it’s important to know how to help someone with PTSD through PTSD treatment.
+Crestview Recovery is here to help you do so.

-If you know someone with PTSD, then reaching out a loving hand is crucial.
+If you know someone with PTSD, extending a helping hand may help save someone’s life.
 Offer patients emotional support whenever they’re ready to talk.
 Listen intently without judgment when they share their story.
 Conversely, never tell the person to move on or to get over it.
 Instead, build a trusting relationship with open dialogue.
 Further, believe in them and point out their great strengths.

 - Long-lasting sadness